Sunday, February 26, 2023

 Partway through peeling the tangerine, I started to hate what I was hearing.
 Pavarotti looked like he was supposed to be playing someone young and poor but he was about two hundred pounds heavier than he should have been.
 He bellowed about the weather for a few minutes.
 He went on about an apple or a ribbon, too, or some other prop.
 The other actors pretended to chuckle for him.
 Everyone's acting was so bad that, aside from the fake laughter, I generally couldn't tell what emotion they were hoping to portray.

 That was it for "La Bohème" and for all of opera, forever and ever as far as I was concerned.
 I grabbed another copy of the TV guide and thumbed through it.
 I noticed the Nova show would get repeated on a different PBS station in an hour.
 I could kill the time by re-reading science fiction books, probably.
 Or I could thumb through the library shelves and find something that had looked boring the first two hundred times.
-Sometimes it looked okay on the next browsing.
+Sometimes it looked okay the next time.

 Most of the hour, I spent in silence.
 I secluded myself in the back corner of my room, far away from the noisy televisions and the billows of cigar smoke as I read my books.